 Next, we have the Caudalie ‘Energizing and Smoothing Eye Cream’ in a 5ml tube.
 This item retails at £27.50 in a 15ml tube.

 Caudalie claims that this cream will:

 - visibly alleviates dark circles

 - giving a refreshed, energised look.

 and that this cream is Anti-wrinkle / Anti-dark circles / Fragrance-free.
-The last point I may disagree with, there was a slight smell but not one of a fragrance but more of a slight chemical smell.
+There isn’t a fragrance smell to the product but there is a chemical smell.
 As with the mask, once you apply the product to the face, the smell is no longer apparent.

 This product I have enjoyed so far in using as it gives a dewy finish and brightens the eye area.
 In the week that I have been testing this product I have noticed a visible reduction in the dark circles under my eyes and the skin in this area appears smoother – especially on the mornings I have to wake up early.

-However, the price point for the ‘ml’ received, if you were to buy a full sized tube, can be considered up there.
+However, the price point for the ‘ml’ received, if you were to buy a full sized tube, can be considered a little steep.
 For those of you that can afford this, by all means, go ahead and purchase.
 For those of you on a budget, a student, or someone that just likes to save.
 I believe that the No7 ‘Early Defence eye cream‘ is extremely similar for a retail price of £13.50.